About M P D Inc

 Mesa Air helps keep big carriers connected to many little places.
-Through its group of regional airline subsidiaries, the company serves about 465-daily departures to nearly 100 cities across some 37 states, Canada, and Mexico, via a fleet of almost 90 aircraft.
-Subsidiaries, led by Mesa Airlines and Freedom Airlines, operate under contract to provide connecting service for other airlines, including
+Through its group of regional airline subsidiaries, the company serves approximately 730 daily departures to about 125 cities across nearly 40 states, Canada, Cuba, and Mexico, via a fleet of some 145 aircraft.
+Subsidiaries led by Mesa Airlines and Freedom Airlines, operate under contract to provide connecting service for other airlines, including America Airlines and United Continental's United Airlines.

 Phoenix, AZ 85008-7608